root-project/root/tree/ntuple/v7/doc/specifications.md

 all the (serialized) fields of the anchor object.

-Note that, since the anchor is serialized as a "classic" TFile key, all integers in the anchor, as well as the checksum, are encoded in **big-endian**, and not little-endian like in the RNTuple payload.
+Note that, since the anchor is serialized as a "classic" TFile key, all integers in the anchor, as well as the checksum, are encoded in **big-endian**, unlike the RNTuple payload which is encoded in little-endian.

 The anchor may evolve in future versions only by appending new fields to the existing schema, but fields will not be removed, renamed or reordered.